stefanofa/awesome/TOPICS.md

 *   [TheSGJ/nextjs-toploader](https://github.com/TheSGJ/nextjs-toploader) - A Next.js Top Loading Bar component made using nprogress, works with Next.js 14 , Next.js 13 and React.

 ## ai

+*   [BuilderIO/gpt-crawler](https://github.com/BuilderIO/gpt-crawler) - Crawl a site to generate knowledge files to create your own custom GPT from a URL

 *   [wandb/openui](https://github.com/wandb/openui) - OpenUI let's you describe UI using your imagination, then see it rendered live.